Grappe501/arkansas-political-history/site/src/content/pages/misc/non-negotiables-arkansas-political-history-project.md

 \## 3.
 Transparency of Uncertainty

-Conflicting accounts, gaps in records, and ambiguous evidence must be documentedâ€”not smoothed over.
+Conflicting accounts, gaps in records, and ambiguous evidence must be documentedâ€"not smoothed over.

 \## 4.
 Separation of Fact and Analysis